 I lost contact with Laura for several years after college as we both moved out of town.

-I had almost forgot.
+I had almost forgotten.
 We lived on granola that year!

 Thankfully these days I am much better at managing stress.
 Instead of taking on too much, I make it my goal to do fewer things, but do them well.

-Yet when I’m planning ahead, the Best Classic Homemade Granola Recipe posted here is my favorite combination.
+Yet when I’m planning ahead, our healthy granola recipe posted here is my favorite combination.
 I love the color the pepitas, dried cherries, and golden raisins bring.

 I also minimize the spice.
 Cinnamon is powerful; too much will mask all the other flavors.

 We sometimes make this granola without the dried fruit, and serve it as a crunchy topping for ice cream with berry sauce, and over fresh cut fruit!
 YUM.